13 Machine learning

 5 25 1 1 1 Private room 0

-Now, we split the dataset into a training set, used to fit the model, and a testing set, used to make predictions and evaluate the model’s behavior.
+The airbnb dataset includes 55 columns and 52717 rows.
+We split those rows into a training set to fit the model, and a test set to make predictions and evaluate the model’s behavior.

 step_dummy(all_nominal_predictors()) |>